GNB-UAM/RTHy_mono/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://github.com/GNB-UAM/RTHybrid"> <img src="assets/logo_rthy.png?raw=true" width="100" height="100"> </a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <a target="_blank" rel="noopener noreferrer" href="https://github.com/GNB-UAM"> <img src="assets/logo_gnb.png?raw=true" width="100" height="100"> </a>

-RTHybrid mono-directional version (living signal into model) - No RT/DAQ/GUI
+- RTHybrid mono-directional version (only living signal to model neuron synapse)

+- This version only work offline, introducing the living neuron signal into the model neuron

+- This version does not support Real-Time, Data Adquisition Card or Graphic user interface

+- Only XML mode is tested

-Intended to be use in computer clusters
+- Intended to be use in computer clusters, allowing paralelization to test thounsands of hybrid circuits configurations

 ## Publication